michaela10c/connectome-fidelity/README.md

   (r = 0.749 vs 0.757), demonstrating robustness to baseline construction choice; the larger gap in Experiment 2 (r = 0.783 vs 0.862) suggests clamped instability may modestly inflate the matched-instability result in the 24-condition case
-- The biological upper bound (Experiment 3) provides strong additional support for the Experiment 1 result: CC geometry (r = 0.910 vs T4/T5 biology) substantially exceeds random geometry (r = 0.687 vs T4/T5 biology), with the gap (Δr = 0.223) attributable to the connectome constraint above and beyond circular stimulus structure
+- The biological upper bound (Experiment 3, n=50 baseline) provides strong additional support for the Experiment 1 result: CC geometry (r = 0.930 vs T4/T5 biology) substantially exceeds random geometry (r = 0.603 vs T4/T5 biology), with the gap (Δr = 0.327) attributable to the connectome constraint above and beyond circular stimulus structure
 - The Euclidean result is non-significant by all methods including permutation in both experiments (stability-constrained baseline), confirming cosine distance as the appropriate primary metric; Euclidean significance under matched-instability is a numerical artifact of scale distortion from near-overflow activations
 - Low first-try acceptance rates (1/10 at n=10 and 5/50 at n=50 in Experiment 1; 3/10
-  in Experiment 2) confirm that dynamically stable configurations are rare in full Shiu weight space across the full ensemble — the trained connectome occupies an atypical region of parameter space from a stability standpoint, independent of representational geometry
+  at n=10 and 6/50 at n=50 in Experiment 2) confirm that dynamically stable
+  configurations are rare in full Shiu weight space across the full ensemble — the trained connectome occupies an atypical region of parameter space from a stability standpoint, independent of representational geometry
 - Within-CC consistency improves from ON-only (r = 0.721 at n=50) to ON+OFF
   (r = 0.838 at n=50, r = 0.850 at n=10), supporting polarity as a stronger organizer
   of representational geometry than direction alone